Price Check in 15 Minutes: Recover $15K–$30K Left on the Table for $68K–$96K Operators

 Focus is on other growth levers

 Thea’s mistake: Never checked for 22 months.
-Left $281,600 on the Table.
+Left $281,600 on the table.

-Common Pricing Mistakes by Business Type
+Common Pricing Mistakes And Resistance Patterns By Business Type

 Common mistake: Set prices at launch, never raised.